differentpla-net/differentpla-net.github.io/_posts/2023/2023-02-07-erlang-jwt-notes.md

 tags: erlang jwt
 ---

+- Generate an RSA private key.
+- Save as PEM.
+- Derive public key.
+- Save as PEM.
+- Sign arbitrary data with the RSA key.
+- Verify the signature with the RSA key.
+- Encrypt arbitrary data with the RSA key.
+- Decrypt arbitrary data with the RSA key.

+Signing/encrypting with the same key?

 TODO: Regenerate the example data; it's a bit of a mishmash.

 ## Generating RSA keys in Erlang